whisthq/whist/protocol/README.md

 You can install both Cmake and cppcheck via Homebrew.
 ```
-brew install cmake

-brew install cppcheck
+brew install cmake cppcheck
 ```

 ##### Windows

-On Windows, in addition to downloading Cmake, of which you can find the latest binaries [here.](https://cmake.org/download/), and cppcheck, which you can install via Chocolatey by running `choco install cppcheck --force`, you also need to install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) and select `Desktop Development with C++` add-on in the installer.
+On Windows, in addition to downloading Cmake, of which you can find the latest binaries [here](https://cmake.org/download/), and cppcheck, which you can install via Chocolatey by running `choco install cppcheck --force`, you also need to install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) and select `Desktop Development with C++` add-on in the installer.
 This will install different Visual Studio Command Prompts for different architectures.
 In order to compile the protocol, you need to make sure to be using x86_x64 Visual Studio Developer Command Prompt.

 ### Building